brianpos/UploadFIG/README.md

 * Added `-rms` or `--removeSnapshots` flag to remove all snapshots from StructureDefinitions
 * Added `-pcv` or `--patchCanonicalVersions` flag to patch canonical URL references to be version specific where they resolve within the package or its dependencies
 * Added `-mes` or `--maxExpansionSize` flag to set the maximum number of codes to include in a ValueSet expansion
-* Added `-ocb` or `--outputCollectionBundle` flag to write a json collection bundle to write all of the resources to
-* Added `-otb` or `--outputTransactionBundle` flag to write a json transaction bundle to write all of the resources to
+* Added `-of` or `--outputBundle` filename to write a json batch bundle containing all of the processed resources
 * Added `-rms` or `--removeSnapshots` flag to remove all snapshots from StructureDefinitions, this is different to `-rs` which regenerates them.
   *This is useful if the target server regenerates its own snapshots on submission.*
 * The processing of package dependencies now more accurately reflects the actual resources that are required by the package,